 Drama and Theatre Studies

 Throughout the School’s history, theatre and performance have always played key roles in our educational culture and community.
-The Drama Department takes its strength from the enduring enthusiasm and commitment to the subject from both staff and pupils.

 We are very proud of our successes in placing pupils at nationally recognised drama and performing arts schools and we have a strong mentoring system in place for students who are looking to continue their studies into the professional world.
 In both GCSE and A Level, the department consistently exceeds the national average in examination results.